mlflow/mlflow/docs/source/python_api/mlflow.metrics.rst

 .. autofunction:: mlflow.metrics.make_metric

-We provide the following pre-canned "intelligent" :py:class:`EvaluationMetric <mlflow.metrics.EvaluationMetric>`s for evaluating text models.
+We provide the following pre-canned "intelligent" :py:class:`EvaluationMetric <mlflow.metrics.EvaluationMetric>` for evaluating text models.
 These metrics use an LLM to evaluate the quality of a model's output text.
 These factory functions help you customize the intelligent metric to your use case.

 .. autofunction:: mlflow.metrics.correctness